Join our Virtual Open House on Aug 14 | 7PM EST

 Applicants whose native language is not English and who have obtained a bachelor’s degree in a language of instruction other than English must prove proficiency in one of the following ways:

-• Confirmation of a Canadian Academic English Language – Computer edition (CAEL-CE) score of at least 70.
+• Confirmation of a Canadian Academic English Language – Computer edition (CAEL-CE) with a score of at least 70 (No component proficiency score below 60).

 • Confirmation of an official Test of English as a Foreign Language (TOEFL) score of 95 (Internet-based version).